 Run the Loan Numbers Yourself

-If you visit Bankrate’s Mortage Calculator page, you can plug in extra payments and see the actual numbers for yourself.
+Try this calculator below, you can plug in extra payments and see the actual numbers for yourself.
 If you get started on this early payoff track, pretty soon you’ll be as addicted to killing debt as we were!
 And you will be able to pay off your mortgage early.

 Question #3 – How Do You Save a Down Payment on Poverty Wages?